 The terms of the credit facilities include numerous restrictive covenants that limit the discretion of the Corporation's management with respect to certain business matters.
 These covenants place significant restrictions on, among other things, the ability of the Corporation and its subsidiaries to create liens or other encumbrances, or make certain other payments, investments, loans and guarantees and to sell or otherwise dispose of assets and merge or consolidate with another entity.
 In addition, the terms of the credit facilities include financial covenants that require the Corporation to meet certain financial ratio tests.
 A failure by the Corporation to comply with the obligations relating to the credit facilities could result in a default which, if not cured or waived, could result in a termination of dividends by the Corporation and require accelerated repayment of the relevant indebtedness.
-If the repayment of indebtedness under the credit facilities were to be accelerated, there can be no assurance that the credit facilities will be able to be refinanced or refinanced on acceptable terms or that future borrowings or equity financings will be available to the Corporation, or available on acceptable terms, in an amount sufficient to fund the Corporation's needs.
+If the repayment of indebtedness under the credit facilities were to be accelerated, there can be no assurance that the assets of the Corporation would be sufficient to repay in full that indebtedness.
+There can be no assurance that the credit facilities will be able to be refinanced or refinanced on acceptable terms or that future borrowings or equity financings will be available to the Corporation, or available on acceptable terms, in an amount sufficient to fund the Corporation's needs.
 This could, in turn, have a material adverse effect on the business, financial condition and results of operations of the Corporation and could therefore affect the ability of the Corporation to pay dividends on its Common Shares.